FateEvent/enter-the-matrix/README.md

 ### Exercise 13

-The [rank](https://www.mathsisfun.com/algebra/matrix-rank.html) of a matrix can be defined as [the largest order](https://cp-algorithms.com/linear_algebra/rank-matrix.html) of any non-zero minor in the matrix.
+The [rank](https://en.wikipedia.org/wiki/Rank_(linear_algebra)) of a matrix can be defined as [the largest order](https://www.mathsisfun.com/algebra/matrix-rank.html) of any non-zero minor in the matrix.

 It's also the number of linearly independent vectors in the matrix.
 That's why a non-zero determinant in a square matrix tells us that all rows (or columns) are linearly independent vectors, so it is "full rank" and its rank equals the number of rows.

+Indeed, to calculate it, we can compute the row echelon form of the matrix and count the number of entries in the diagonal (a zero line meaning a vector which is linearly dependent from another).

 ### Exercise 14